-We are dedicated to providing camping programs for children in Grades 3 to 6.
+We are dedicated to providing offsite camping programs for children in Grades 3 to 6.
 We begin to prepare our students for school camps with the P-2 camping program, which involves after school stays for Preps and Grade 1 students and a school sleepover for Grade 2 students.
-Grades 3 and 4 will be involved in a three day camp while Grades 5 and 6 will take part in a three, four or five day camp.
+Grades 3-6 will be involved in a three day camp.
 These camps are organised by the class teachers and we endeavour to give parents as much notice as possible.
 Families are encouraged to arrange payment by instalment or speak to Karen Langdon, our Principal.
 Many families begin a direct debit program in Prep to put away funds for camps in later years.
 All money is kept in individual student accounts.
 Our aim is that all children access these programs.